- Financial Freedom for Faithful Living

 Deuteronomy 10:14 reinforces this truth: “Behold, to the Lord your God belong heaven and the highest heavens, the earth and all that is in it.”
 (NASB)

 When we truly acknowledge that God owns it all, every spending decision becomes a spiritual decision.
 It’s no longer asking, “Lord what do You want me to do with my money?”
-Instead, we being asking “Lord what do You want me to do with Your money?”
+Instead, we begin asking, “Lord what do You want me to do with Your money?”

 Living like we believe God owns everything requires a mindset shift.
-It’s means seeking His guidance for every financial decision and remembering that these decisions have eternal significance.
+It means seeking His guidance for every financial decision and remembering that these decisions have eternal significance.

 “Everything in the heavens and earth is Yours, O Lord, and this is Your kingdom.
 We adore You as being in control of everything.”
-(TLB)
+(1 Chronicles 29:11, TLB)

 This truth reminds us that we’re not navigating life on our own.
 God is always in charge, working things out according to His plan—even when we don’t understand it in the moment.